• Skip to primary navigation

 How to Make Ahead and Store?

-Let Potatoes au Gratin cool, then cover with foil and store in the refrigerator for up to 5 days.
-Reheat it in the oven for 20-25 minutes.
-You can also freeze it in the baking dish covered tightly with plastic wrap and then foil or in an airtight container for up to 2 weeks.
-Thaw it overnight in the refrigerator before reheating.
+I let my Potatoes au Gratin cool, then cover with foil and store in the refrigerator for up to 5 days.
+I reheat it in the oven for 20-25 minutes.
+I’ve also frozen it in the baking dish covered tightly with plastic wrap and then foil or in an airtight container for up to 2 weeks.
+I thaw it overnight in the refrigerator before reheating.

 Serving Suggestions